talon-one/talon_one.js/docs/ManagementApi.md

 ## getLoyaltyCardTransactionLogs

-> InlineResponse20013 getLoyaltyCardTransactionLogs(loyaltyProgramId, loyaltyCardIdentifier, opts)
+> InlineResponse20014 getLoyaltyCardTransactionLogs(loyaltyProgramId, loyaltyCardId, opts)

-Get loyalty card transaction logs
+List card&#39;s transactions

 Retrieve the transaction logs for the given [loyalty card](https://docs.talon.one/docs/product/loyalty-programs/loyalty-cards/loyalty-card-overview) within the specified [card-based loyalty program](https://docs.talon.one/docs/product/loyalty-programs/overview#loyalty-program-types) with filtering options applied.
 If no filtering options are applied, the last 50 loyalty transactions for the given loyalty card are returned.